 Set the timeframe for running background jobs

-You can specify the daily timeframe when the system will run background jobs.
+You can specify the daily timeframe when the system runs background jobs.

 Because background jobs may slow the server while they are running, we recommend that you limit them to a low or no activity time.
 To restrict background jobs to a specified timeframe, change the materializedViewJobsConfig settings in the server's da_config.xml file.